-This homemade old fashioned Healthy Ham and Potato Soup recipe is easy and a great way to use leftover ham!
-It's made without milk or dairy.
+This gluten free Ham and Potato Soup recipe is healthy and made without milk or dairy.
+It's homemade and a great way to use up leftover ham!

-This Ham Potato Soup is just the thing to make when you're looking to use up leftover ham from the holidays.
-If you've got a bag of potatoes in your pantry and some carrots in the veggie drawer of your fridge you're good to go.
+This Ham Potato Soup is just the thing if you've got some leftover ham on hand.
+If you've got a bag of potatoes in your pantry and some carrots in the refrigerator vegetable drawer you're good to go.

 It is my firm belief that you can never have too many soup recipes.
 Soup is great for so many reasons.
-It's easy to make, inexpensive, feeds a family, helps us stay warm during the winter months, and allows us to utilize any leftovers that might be sitting around in the fridge.
+It's easy to make, inexpensive, feeds a family, helps us to stay warm during the winter months, and is a great way to utilize any leftovers that we might have on hand.
 This soup is all of the above.

-Many potato soup recipes are laden with dairy and lots of cheese but this one is on the lighter side as it uses no dairy at all.
-One thing this soup does not skimp on is flavor.
+Many potato soup recipes out there are laden with heavy cream and lots of cheese, but this one is on the lighter side as it uses no dairy at all.

-It's got that cozy comfort food factor that we're all craving now that the weather has turned cold.
+It might be made without dairy, but this it's got the cozy comfort food factor that we're all craving now that the weather is turning cold.

 Jump to:

-- Which Potato Is Best For Ham and Potato Soup?
+- Which Potatoes Are Best For Ham Potato Soup?

 - Do I Need To Peel The Potatoes First?

-- How To Make Leftover Ham Potato Soup
+- How To Make Ham and Potato Soup

 - How Long Does This Soup Take To Cook?

-- How To Thicken Potato Soup without Dairy
+- How To Thicken Soup Without Milk or Dairy

-- What To Serve With Healthy Ham Potato Soup
+- What To Serve With Potato Ham Soup

-- How Long Does Ham Potato Soup Last In The Fridge?
+- How Long Does This Soup Last In The Fridge?

 - Ham and Potato Soup (Without Milk)

-Which Potato Is Best For Ham and Potato Soup?
+Which Potatoes Are Best For Ham Potato Soup?

 Do I Need To Peel The Potatoes First?